 Before diving into costs, it’s important to lay out why an estate plan is so vital.
 Estate planning is a crucial measure in protecting not only your interests but your family as well.
 Without it, all of the assets you’ve worked hard to gain, including money, property and valuables, could get caught up in a legal tug of war.
 A comprehensive estate plan prevents in-family strife following your passing.

 Therefore, it gives you the chance to take protective measures for your children.
 In the event you pass away, you’ll want them to have a guardian they can rely on and to minimize their financial burden as much as possible.
 Otherwise, their inheritance could be swallowed up by fees and taxes, leaving them with little in the end.

-Hiring an Attorney vs. Estate Planning Online
+Hiring an Attorney vs. DIY Estate Planning

 The internet is useful for small fixes and tips, but you shouldn’t rely on the internet for everything.
 When it comes to something as important as estate planning, you’re better off hiring a professional.
 Do-it-yourself kits are advertised online, but their main draws are their simplicity and low costs.
 That might appeal to someone with no heirs or substantial property, but not if you have any specialized needs.